Presidency of Joe Biden: American Rescue Plan Act of 2021

 On January 14, 2021, Biden revealed a $1.9 trillion stimulus bill, the American Rescue Plan Act of 2021.
 The plan includes $1 trillion in direct aid, including $1,400 per-person checks, for working Americans, and would provide for direct housing and nutrition assistance, expanding access to safe and reliable childcare and affordable healthcare, increasing the minimum wage, extending unemployment insurance, and giving families with kids and childless workers an emergency boost this year.
 It would also expand the eligibility of these checks to adult dependents who have been left out of previous rounds of relief.
 The plan additionally includes $440 billion in community support, providing $350 billion of community support to first responders while the rest goes to grants for small businesses and transit agencies; $400 billion for a national vaccination plan and school reopenings; and $10 billion for information technology, modernizing federal cybersecurity infrastructure.
-In her first press briefing, press secretary Psaki said the plan was likely to change.
+In her first press briefing, press secretary Psaki said the plan was likely to change as negotiations continued, with the provision to increase the minimum wage later being excluded from the relief plan.
+Biden signed the Plan into law on March 11, 2021, passing through both chambers of Congress with a party-line vote.

 The plan invokes the Defense Production Act of 1950 to ensure the production of personal protective equipment, glass vials, syringes, and other supplies exceeds the demand.
 It allows partners of states to create vaccine centers in stadiums, convention centers and pharmacies.
 The federal government would identify communities that have been hit hardest by COVID-19, and ensure the vaccine does not reach them at an unfair pace.
 In addition, the plan would launch a national campaign to educate Americans about the vaccine and COVID-19, targeting misinformation related to the pandemic.
 Vaccines would also be freely available to all citizens regardless of immigration status.
 In Biden's plan, he would issue a national testing strategy that attempts to mitigate the spread of COVID-19 by increasing laboratory capacity and expanding testing.
 The plan would also develop new treatments for COVID-19.

-No Republican in Congress voted for the American Rescue Plan.
-While debates and negotiations over the American Rescue Plan Act of 2021 were ongoing, some Republicans, including House minority leader Kevin McCarthy, Donald Trump Jr., and Rep. Madison Cawthorn, focused instead on the decision by the Dr. Seuss estate to stop publishing what many viewed as a racially-offensive Dr. Seuss book and the re-branding of the "Mr. Potato Head" toy.
-Biden signed the Plan into law on March 11, 2021.
-The provision to increase the minimum wage was excluded from the relief plan.